sf-wdi-26/modules/w01/d03/m1-js-data-types-variables-and-arrays/readme.md

 JavaScript distinguishes between:

 - `null` a value that indicates a deliberate non-value
-- `undefined` that indicates an uninitialized value — that is, a value hasn't even been assigned yet
+- `undefined` indicates an uninitialized value — that is, a value that hasn't even been assigned yet

 ## Variables and Keywords - Codealong (10 mins)

 Variables are used to store data types into the memory of the computer so that they can be referenced later.

-#### Always use var!
+#### Always use var (unless you are using ES6, aka ES2015)

 New variables in JavaScript are declared using the [`var`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var "/en/JavaScript/Reference/Statements/var") keyword.